Su-Jung-Choi/traffic_accident_hot_spots/README.md

 *Project Files:

-1. extracted_data.csv: This file was derived from the original US traffic accidents dataset to reduce data size, containing 1,000,000 rows and 46 columns.
-The data was shuffled and randomly selected before extraction.
+1. sampling_splitting_file.ipynb: This file extracts a subset of data from the original US traffic accidents dataset, reducing its size by randomly shuffling and selecting only 1,000,000 rows.
 2. dash_and_folium.ipynb: This file includes all the code and outputs.

 *Original Dataset Link: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents